usize/kubecon-japan-materials/kubecon-japan-speaker-notes.md

 > LLM.
 You deploy your agent, the platform secures it.
 >
 > **Call to action:**
 > Everything you saw is open source.
-Kagenti is at kagenti.dev.
+Rossoctl is at rossoctl.dev.
 The
-> AuthBridge guardrails — including SPARC for catching hallucinated tool
+> RossoCortex guardrails — including SPARC for catching hallucinated tool
-> arguments — are in the kagenti-extensions repo.
+> arguments — are in the rossoctl-extensions repo.
 The MCP Gateway is a
 > CNCF project from Kuadrant.
 >
 > We also have a SPARC demo that shows how the same sidecar architecture
 > catches hallucinated tool arguments — an agent that fabricates a
 > transaction ID gets a reflection-based correction loop, no code changes.
-> Check it out in the kagenti-extensions repo.
+> Check it out in the rossoctl-extensions repo.
 >
 > Try it on a Kind cluster.
 Break it.
 Tell us what's missing.
 Thank you.